Kurler3/PyTorch/README.md

-# RNN_MNIST
+# PyTorch
-First RNN Implementation using PyTorch
+All the implementations that I did in Pytorch will be in this repository